-If the source of radiation is inside our body, we say, it is internal exposure.
-The intake of radioactive material can occur through various pathways such as ingestion of radioactive contamination in food or liquids, inhalation of radioactive gases, or through intact or wounded skin.
-Most radionuclides will give you much more radiation dose if they can somehow enter your body, than they would if they remained outside.
+If the radiation source is inside our body, we say it is internal exposure.
+The intake of radioactive material can occur through various pathways such as ingesting radioactive contamination in food or liquids, inhalation of radioactive gases, or through intact or wounded skin.
+Most radionuclides will give you much more radiation dose if they can somehow enter your body than they would if they remained outside.
 The biological half-life depends on the rate at which the body normally uses a particular compound of an element.
-Radioactive isotopes that were ingested or taken in through other pathways will gradually be removed from the body via bowels, kidneys, respiration and perspiration.
+Radioactive isotopes that were ingested or taken in through other pathways will gradually be removed from the body via bowels, kidneys, respiration, and perspiration.
 This means that a radioactive substance can be expelled before it has had the chance to decay.

-As can be seen, the biological mechanisms always decreases the overall dose from internal contamination.
-Moreover, if t1/2 is large in comparison to tb, the effective half-life is approximately the same as tb.
-For example, tritium has the biological half-life about 10 days, while the radioactive half-life is about 12 years.
-On the other hand, radionuclides with very short radioactive half-lives have also very short effective half-lives.
+As can be seen, the biological mechanisms always decrease the overall dose from internal contamination.
+Moreover, if t1/2 is large compared to tb, the effective half-life is approximately the same as tb.
+For example, tritium has a biological half-life of about 10 days, while the radioactive half-life is about 12 years.
+On the other hand, radionuclides with very short radioactive half-lives also have very short effective half-lives.
 These radionuclides will deliver, for all practical purposes, the total radiation dose within the first few days or weeks after intake.

 Effective Half-life of Iodine

 For example, a biological half-life for iodine inside the human body is about 80 days (according to ICRP).
-Iodine in food is absorbed by the body and preferentially concentrated in the thyroid where it is needed for the functioning of that gland.
-When 131I is present in high levels in the environment from radioactive fallout, it can be absorbed through contaminated food, and will also accumulate in the thyroid.
+Iodine in food is absorbed by the body and preferentially concentrated in the thyroid, where it is needed for the functioning of that gland.
+When 131I is present in high levels in the environment from radioactive fallout, it can be absorbed through contaminated food and accumulate in the thyroid.
 131I decays with a half-life of 8.02 days with beta particle and gamma emissions.
 As it decays, it may cause damage to the thyroid.
-The primary risk from exposure to high levels of 131I is the chance occurrence of radiogenic thyroid cancer in later life.
-As a result, the effective half-life of 131I is about 7.5 days, which is given primarily by radioactive half-life.
-For 131I, ICRP has calculated that if you inhale 1 x 106 Bq, you will receive a thyroid dose of HT = 400 mSv (and weighted whole-body dose of 20 mSv).
+The primary risk from exposure to high levels of 131I is the chance of occurrence of radiogenic thyroid cancer in later life.
+As a result, the effective half-life of 131I is about 7.5 days, primarily by radioactive half-life.
+For 131I, ICRP has calculated that if you inhale 1 x 106 Bq, you will receive a thyroid dose of HT = 400 mSv (and a weighted whole-body dose of 20 mSv).

 Effective Half-life of Strontium

-Sr-90, Ra-226 and Pu-239 are radionuclides known as bone-seeking radionuclides.
+Sr-90, Ra-226, and Pu-239 are radionuclides known as bone-seeking radionuclides.
 These radionuclides have long biological half-lives and are serious internal hazards.
-Once deposited in bone, they remain there essentially unchanged in amount during the lifetime of the individual.
-The continued action of the emitted alpha particles can cause significant injury: over many years they deposit all their energy in a tiny volume of tissue, because the range of the alpha particles is very short.
+Once deposited in bone, they remain there, essentially unchanged in amount during the individual’s lifetime.
+The continued action of the emitted alpha particles can cause significant injury: over many years, they deposit all their energy in a tiny volume of tissue because the range of the alpha particles is very short.

 Effective Half-life of Tritium

-Tritium is a byproduct in nuclear reactors.
-Most important source (due to releases of tritiated water) of tritium in nuclear power plants stems from the boric acid, which is commonly used as a chemical shim to compensate an excess of initial reactivity.
+Tritium is a byproduct of nuclear reactors.
+The most important source (due to releases of tritiated water) of tritium in nuclear power plants stems from the boric acid, commonly used as a chemical shim to compensate for an excess of initial reactivity.

 It was also shown that the biological half-time of HTO depends strongly on many variables and varies from about 4 to 18 days.
-During the warmer months, the average half-life is lower, which is attributed to increased water intake.
+During the warmer months, the average half-life is lower due to increased water intake.
 As well as, drinking larger amounts of alcohol will reduce the biological half-life of water in the body.